 The inductors we produce are used in Switch Mode Power Supplies (SMPS), used for Electromagnetic Compatibility (EMC) control, as security sensors and in audio loudspeakers (see industrial applications).

 The ratio of the number of turns in the primary coil to the number of turns in the secondary coil (the turns ratio) determines the ratio of the voltages in the two coils.
-For example, if there is one turn in the primary and ten turns in the secondary coil, the voltage in the secondary coil will be 10 times that in the primary, this is called a step-up transformer.
-If there are ten turns in the primary coil and one turn in the secondary the voltage in the secondary will be one-tenth that in the primary.
-This kind of transformer is called a step-up transformer.
+For example, if there is one turn in the primary and ten turns in the secondary coil, the voltage in the secondary coil will be ten times that in the primary.
+This type of transformer construction is called a step-up transformer.

 In an autotransformer, there is only one coil with both circuits connected to it.
 One circuit contains a larger segment of the coil (has more turns) than the other.

-A large variety of core and conductor materials are used to specifically suit the power, frequency and insulation requirements of the transformer.
+A large variety of core and conductor materials are used to specifically suit the transformer’s power, frequency, and insulation requirements.
 Core materials include iron, ferrite, iron powder, amorphous.
-They are in the full range of shape styles, such as E core variations, laminations, RM cores, etc. Conductor material is usually copper, but can be in the form of enamelled wire, copper strip, high voltage insulation wire and litz multi-stranded wire.
+They are in the full range of shape styles, such as E core variations, laminations, RM cores, etc. Conductor material is usually copper but can be enameled wire, copper strip, high voltage insulation wire and litz multi-stranded wire.

-Transformers we have produced are used in many applications, such as SMPS for LED lighting, mains power conversion for commercial and medical uses and high voltage (HV) transformers for applications such as electro-static spraying.
+Transformers we have produced are used in many applications, such as SMPS for LED lighting, mains power conversion for commercial and medical uses and high voltage (HV) transformers for applications such as electrostatic spraying.

 We offer a bespoke service to our clients, working to their design requirements.
 All of the products which we produce are unique to the individual project.
-So if you have a project which you wish to discuss with us, please raise a Request for Quote.
+So if you have a project you wish to discuss with us, please raise a Request for Quote.